dandavison/notes/pages/calculus/sequences-and-series.md

 \end{cases}
 $$

+If the original series was alternating, then these conclusions of "convergent" and "divergent" apply to the alternating series too, as well as the series of absolute values.

 ### Root test
 This is like the ratio test, but you use it if there are powers of $n$.